Yossi Sheffi

+Education

-He obtained his BSc from the Technion in Israel in 1975, his SM from MIT in 1977, and PhD from MIT in 1978.
+Sheffi obtained his BSc from the Technion in Israel in 1975, his SM from MIT in 1977, and PhD from MIT in 1978.
 He now resides in Boston, Massachusetts.

 Life and work

 Yossi Sheffi has served as the Director of the MIT Center for Transportation and Logistics since 1992.
 From 2007 to 2012 he was the Director of the MIT Engineering Systems Division.
 He is the founding Director of MIT's Master of Supply Chain Management degree, established in 1998.
 In 2003 he launched the Zaragoza Logistics Center, situated in PLAZA, the largest logistics park in Europe.
 In 2008 he launched the Center for Latin-American Logistics Innovation in Bogota, Colombia.
 In 2011 he launched the Malaysia Institute for Supply Chain Innovation in Kuala Lumpur.